edtbl76/DesignPatterns/docs/Home.md

 By the classics, I'm referring to the patterns introduced in the 1994 book "Design Patterns: Elements of Reusable Object-Oriented Software" by the "Gang of Four" (Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides)

+# Behavioral Patterns
+Behavioral patterns are focused on simplifications concerning the communication or interaction of objects.

+## The Classics
+By the classics, I'm referring to the patterns introduced in the 1994 book "Design Patterns: Elements of Reusable Object-Oriented Software" by the "Gang of Four" (Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides)